Eating low carb and missing bread? We have the best Basic Chaffle Recipe anywhere!

 - Add low carb sweetener (try Swerve), a teaspoon of vanilla, and a teaspoon of maple syrup to the basic chaffle recipe.

-- Cook chaffles in waffle iron, and top with butter, low carb syrup (we like Lakanta), whipped cream, and fresh blueberries.
+- Cook chaffles in waffle iron, and top with pumpkin butter, low carb syrup (we like Lakanta), whipped cream, and fresh blueberries.

 - Add 2 tablespoons of cocoa powder and a low carb sweetener to the basic chaffle recipe.